 Probability Tree Diagrams

-Calculating probabilities can be hard, sometimes you add them, sometimes you multiply them, and often it is hard to figure out what to do ... tree diagrams to the rescue!
+Calculating probabilities can be hard, sometimes we add them, sometimes we multiply them, and often it is hard to figure out what to do ... tree diagrams to the rescue!

 Here is a tree diagram for the toss of a coin: